ibm-messaging/connectivity-pack-kafka-connectors/README.md

 To run Connectivity Pack Kafka connectors, ensure you have:

 - IBM Event Streams installed, and you have the bootstrap address, an image pull secret called [`ibm-entitlement-key`](https://ibm.github.io/event-automation/es/installing/installing/#creating-an-image-pull-secret), certificates, and credentials required to access Kafka.
-- The external application (for example, Salesforce) configured according to the [application-specific documentation](./applications/salesforce.md), with the required URLs and credentials to access the application.
+- The external application (for example, Salesforce) configured according to the [application-specific documentation](./applications/), with the required URLs and credentials to access the application.
 - Either enabled [auto-creation of Kafka topics](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/#enabling-topic-creation-for-connectors) or pre-created all the required Kafka topics in the format that must be specified in the `connectivitypack.topic.name.format` section of the [`KafkaConnector` custom resource](#running-the-connectors).

-## Installing IBM Connectivity Pack
+## Installing the IBM Connectivity Pack

-IBM Connectivity Pack acts as an interface between Kafka Connect connectors and external systems you wish to connect to.
+The IBM Connectivity Pack acts as an interface between Kafka Connect connectors and external systems you want to connect to.
 It can be deployed on OpenShift and other Kubernetes platforms by using the IBM Connectivity Pack Helm chart.

-1. Download the latest version of the Connectivity Pack Helm chart from [**GitHub Releases**](https://github.com/ibm-messaging/connectivity-pack-kafka-connectors/releases) of this repository.
+1. Download the [latest version](https://github.com/ibm-messaging/connectivity-pack-kafka-connectors/releases) of the Connectivity Pack Helm chart.
 2. To install the IBM Connectivity Pack by using the Helm chart, run the following command:

    ```bash